Deterministic and Reliable Software-Defined Vehicles: key building blocks, challenges, and vision: Potential use cases

-\textbf{Over-the-air updates and real-time homologation} Changes in the vehicles’ software — either via \ac{ota} updates, through the addition of new services or after a vehicle is sold to ensure no changes — should, in an automated way, be reflected in a re-homologation process.
-This process, while not requiring a minimized latency, shall be done in a bounded timely manner, with a guarantee of reliability, otherwise, vehicles may be driving on public roads with an unwanted, unsafe state~\cite{Webinar2023HumanVSDigitalDriver}.
+Changes in the vehicles’ software — either via \ac{ota} updates, through the addition of new services or after a vehicle is sold to ensure no changes — should, in an automated way, be reflected in a re-homologation process.
+This process, while not requiring a minimized latency, shall be done in a bounded timely manner, with a guarantee of reliability; otherwise, vehicles may be driving on public roads with an unwanted, unsafe state~\cite{Webinar2023HumanVSDigitalDriver}.